popeyepie1211/doctor-app/README.md

-# 🩺 DocMate — Your Digital Healthcare Companion
+# 🩺 MediBit — Your Digital Healthcare Companion

-Welcome to **DocMate**, a sleek and secure doctor appointment booking platform that connects patients with verified healthcare professionals in just a few clicks.
+Welcome to **MediBit**, a sleek and secure doctor appointment booking platform that connects patients with verified healthcare professionals in just a few clicks.
 Built with modern technologies to make healthcare more accessible and efficient.

 🚀 *Book smart.
 Treat faster.
 Heal better.*